 Step 1: Crawling

-When you submit your website at the webmaster toll, after that crawler checks out the robot.txt file, this file gives instructions to the crawler on which webpages should crawl or which pages should not.
-The sitemap shows all pages link for easy crawling.
+When you submit your website at the webmaster toll, that crawler checks out the robot.txt file, this file gives instructions to the crawler on which web pages should crawl or which pages should not.
+The sitemap shows all page's links for easy crawling.
 In this process, crawlers (search engine robots) read all the data on your website and also check all internal links on webpages

 Step 2: Indexing

 When the crawler reads all data from webpages, now the crawler checks all algorithms given by search engines like duplicate content, spammy content, and sensitive content.
 If the content is pure (no copy content), then the crawler index the data in the data store.
 Otherwise, the crawler reads data but does not index it.
 At the time of indexing, if the crawler faces any problem, then the webmaster toll shows the issue and how to solve an issue

 Step 3: Ranking